 THE LOVE STORY

-We had started talking marriage it before the marriage equality laws were passed.
-We often joked around saying what if one or the other proposed first.
+We had started talking about marriage before the marriage equality laws were passed.
+We often joked around, saying what if one or the other proposed first.
 Karen had also made a comment saying she wanted an epic proposal.
-That is when a thought crossed Taryn’s mind and she made it clear that Karen wasn’t allowed to be the one to propose!
+That is when a thought crossed Taryn’s mind, and she made it clear that Karen wasn’t allowed to be the one to propose!

-The Ellington Jazz Club is such a personal, intimate venue – it really does take your breath away when Toby plays there.
-It was Toby’s suggestion to play and propose at this venue as it has such an awesome vibe.
+The Ellington Jazz Club is such a personal, intimate venue.
+It really does take your breath away when Toby plays there.
+Toby’s suggestion to play and propose at this venue has such an awesome vibe.

 When it comes to engagement rings, we have the same concept design.
-We both have diamonds extracted from rings from previous relationships, representing our journey, and it had financial savings.
+We both have diamonds extracted from previous relationships’ rings, representing our journey, and it had financial savings.